Observation of laser-assisted electron scattering in superfluid helium

-Finally, we look into the dissipative electron movement and therefore consider 5\,eV electrons and the scattering event distribution after ejection from the droplet (long interaction times, not restricted to 25\,fs, Figure~\ref{fig:simulate_electrons}d).
-Comparing these distributions to the mean number of scattering events within the pulse duration in figure \ref{fig:simulate_electrons}c, it is obvious, that for the biggest droplets, the majority of scattering events happen after the laser pulse.
+Finally, we look into the dissipative electron movement and therefore consider purely elastic scattering of 5\,eV electrons and the scattering event distribution after ejection from the droplet (long interaction times beyond 400\,fs, Figure~\ref{fig:simulate_electrons}c,d).
+Comparing these distributions to the mean number of LAES events within the pulse duration in Figure \ref{fig:simulate_electrons}b, it is obvious, that for the largest droplets, the majority of scattering events happen after the laser pulse.

 \FloatBarrier